USCAC is fully affiliated with Queensland Athletics

 The USC Athletics Track

 In 1974 the building burnt to the ground.
-The Club moved to Maroochydore, relocating back to Nambour in 1976 when the Clubhouse was rebuilt.
-The Club’s strength at the time was in organizing most of the local School Athletic Competitions, and also in organizing Cross Country Runs in the winter months.
-These were strongly attended with the athletes traveling far and wide to compete.
+The club moved to Maroochydore, relocating back to Nambour in 1976 when the clubhouse was rebuilt.
+The club’s strength at the time was in organizing most of the local school athletic competitions, and also in organizing cross-country runs in the winter months.
+These were strongly attended with the athletes travelling far and wide to compete.